 Score explanation: There is a research group from the Institute of Social and Preventive Medicine dedicated to Climate Change and Health.
 They are a part of Oeschger Centre of Climate Change Research of the University of Bern and the Multi-City Multi-Country Collaborative Research Network.
-(Research: Research Group: Climate Change and Health - Institute of Social and Preventive Medicine (ISPM) (unibe.ch))

-2.3.
-Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your medical school?

-3 Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda.
-2 Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda.
-1 No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda.
-0 There is no process, and no efforts to create such a process.
-Score explanation: as far as we know, there are no initiatives to create such a process.
+3 (Research: Research Group: Climate Change and Health - Institute of Social and Preventive Medicine (ISPM) (unibe.ch)) 2.3.
+Is there a process by which communities disproportionately impacted by climate change and environmental injustice give input or make decisions about the research agenda at your institution?
+Yes, there is a process in which community members impacted by climate and environmental injustice have decision-making power in the climate + environmental research agenda.
+(3 points) Yes, there is a process in which community members impacted by climate and environmental injustice advise the climate + environmental research agenda.
+(2 points) No, but there are current efforts to establish a process for community members to advise or make decisions on the research agenda.
+(1 points) There is no process, and no efforts to create such a process.
+(0 points) Score Assigned:

+0 Score explanation: As far as we know, there are no initiatives to create such a process.
 2.4.
 Does your institution have a planetary health website that centralises ongoing and past research related to health and the environment?
 There is an easy-to-use, adequately comprehensive website that centralises various campus resources related to health and the environment including all of the following: upcoming events, leaders in planetary health at your institution, and relevant funding opportunities.

-2 There is a website that attempts to centralise various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.

-1 The institution has an Office of Sustainability website that includes some resources related to health and the environment.

-0 There is no website.

-Score explanation: The website of the research group was updated this year.
-They also got a new newsletter easily accessible on their website: (Research: Research Group: Climate Change and Health - Institute of Social and Preventive Medicine (ISPM) (unibe.ch))
+(3 points) There is a website that attempts to centralise various campus resources related to health and the environment, but it is hard-to-use, not updated, or not adequately comprehensive.
+(2 points) The institution has an Office of Sustainability website that includes some resources related to health and the environment.
+(1 point) There is no website.
+(0 points) Score Assigned: 2 Score explanation: The website of the research group was updated this year.
+They also got a new newsletter easily accessible on their website: (Research: Research Group: Climate Change and Health - Institute of Social and Preventive Medicine (ISPM) (unibe.ch)) 2.5.

-2.5.
 Has your institution recently hosted a conference or symposium on topics related to planetary health?

-4 Yes, the medical school has hosted at least one conference or symposium on topics related to planetary health in the past year.

-3 Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
-2 Yes, the institution has hosted a conference on topics related to planetary health in the past three years.
-1 The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
-0 No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+Yes, the institution has hosted at least one conference or symposium on topics related to planetary health in the past year.
+(4 points) Yes, the institution has hosted at least one conference or symposium on topics related to sustainable healthcare/vetcare in the past year.
+(3 points) Yes, the institution has hosted a conference on topics related to planetary health / sustainable healthcare/vetcare in the past three years.
+(2 points) The institution has not hosted any conferences directly, but they have provided financial support for a local planetary health event.
+(1 point) No, the institution has not hosted a conference on topics related to planetary health in the past three years.
+(0 points) 0 Score Assigned:

-Score explanation: No conference or symposium was hosted.
+Score explanation: As far as we know, no conference or symposium was hosted.
 2.6.
-Is your medical school a member of a national or international planetary health or ESH organisation?

-1 Yes, the medical school is a member of a national or international planetary health or ESH organisation

-0 No, the medical school is not a member of such an organisation
+Is your institution a member of a national or international planetary health or ESH/ESV organisation?
+Yes, the institution is a member of a national or international planetary health or ESH/ESV organisation.
+(1 points) No, the institution is not a member of such an organisation.
+(0 points) Score Assigned:

-Score explanation: The Medical School is no member of such an organization
+0 Score explanation: The Medical School is no member of such organisation.